-In order for an applicant to be admitted to the graduate secondary education program, the applicant has to be admitted to the University and satisfy the standards set by the Division of Languages and Literature and the graduate school of the University.
+In order for an applicant to be admitted to the graduate elementary education program, the applicant has to be admitted to the University and satisfy the standards set by the Division of Teacher Education and the graduate school of the University.
 To be eligible, the following requirements must be met:

 - 1. An applicant must hold a baccalaureate degree from an accredited institution. - 2.
 A Standard Class A teaching license, or its equivalent. - 3.
-An overall undergraduate grade point average (UGPA) of 3.0 or higher on all undergraduate coursework and a grade point average of 3.25 or higher on all undergraduate English classes. - 4.
-A minimum score in the 50^{th} percentile for the analytical writing section of the GRE test to be submitted within the first semester of graduate study. - 5.
-Submission of an academic writing sample.
+An overall undergraduate grade point average (UGPA) of 2.50 or 2.75 or higher on the last 64 hours of required course work.